 Let’s explore the mechanism in operation here.

-In believing we’re exclusively a fragile, limited ‘me’ we construct an armoury of self images to protect us; whether these self images are ‘positive’ or ‘negative’ makes no difference, as long as they serve to relieve our sense of insecurity.
-Thought then busies itself upholding and maintaining this structure of beliefs for, so the story goes, if they are challenged or fall apart completely then the vulnerable ‘me’ will be dangerously exposed, and that means pain or even death.
+In believing we’re exclusively a fragile, limited ‘me’ we construct an armoury of self images to protect us.
+Whether these self images are ‘positive’ or ‘negative’ makes no difference, as long as they serve to relieve our sense of insecurity.
+Thought then busies itself upholding and maintaining this structure of beliefs for, so the story goes, if they are challenged or fall apart completely then the vulnerable ‘me’ will be dangerously exposed, and that means pain or death.

-With that realisation, now whenever those ‘unwelcome’ thoughts come they can be honoured, yes honoured!
-For in their well meaning, yet misguided attempts to save our non-existent ‘self’, they are actually reminding us of exactly what we’re not.
+In seeing clearly how the mechanism of ‘me’ operates, now whenever those ‘unwelcome’ thoughts come they can be honoured, yes honoured!
+For in their well meaning, yet misguided attempts to save the supposed separate ‘me’, they are actually reminding us of exactly what we’re not.

 Then ironically they are our saviours.
 For instead of confirming our separateness, they deliver us home to Love.